10tor/Play-store-for-MicroG/README.md

 - Install MicroG Only The From Official [GitHub](https://github.com/microg/GmsCore/releases)/[WebSite](https://microg.org/download.html)
 - **If you can't Find the Play store application after installing and Rebooting the device Install the provided Apk with the Release** (This Happening because of We are replacing a System Application Called MicroG Companion).
 # Advantage!!
-- The Play Store will update it's self if Google release New Updates.
+- The Play Store will update it's self if Google release New Updates,So no need to install every time new Update role out.
 # Caution‼️
 - **Do payments at your own risk (I'm not responsible for any fund loss)**
 # Contact Me